wottreng/Linux-Mint-on-Lenovo-Legion-5/README.md

  * sudo make install
  * sudo modprobe rtw89pci

+ These commands are compiled in the script: `installRTW89wifiDriver` \
+ ` NOTE: this entire process needs to be repeated on every kernel update `

  ## Battery Saver mode
  * run `batterySaverMode.py` to put laptop into battery saver mode when plugged in
  * limits charging above 60% capacity